Unproven Aboriginal Rights Enough For Lawsuit Against Private Industry in Saik’uz First Nation and Stellat’en First Nation v. Rio Tinto Alcan Inc.

-By Carole Chan, Associate at McInnes Cooper,
+By Carole Chan, Former Lawyer at McInnes Cooper,

-Jeffery Callaghan, Associate at McInnes Cooper
+Jeffery Callaghan, Lawyer at McInnes Cooper

 On April 15, 2015, British Columbia’s Court of Appeal confirmed that First Nations can make certain legal claims grounded in Aboriginal rights against the government – or against any other party, like private industry – even if those rights haven’t yet been recognized by any court or formal agreement with the Crown.
 The decision could embolden and support Canadian First Nations in asserting the full scope of their Aboriginal and treaty rights against both existing and new industrial activity they perceive to infringe on those rights.
 Natural resource project proponents, energy infrastructure operators, and owners of resource-based rights should ensure their engagement strategies are up-to-date, and prepare to assess and respond to First Nations’ complaints and or claims respecting their work.

 Rio Tinto, Alcan’s predecessor, built the Kenny Dam on BC’s Nechako River in 1950 to provide electrical power for its Kitimat aluminum smelter.
 Water flows from the River into a reservoir the Dam creates and is released back into the River primarily through a spillway.
 Provincial water licences regulate the water storage, diversion and release.
 A settlement agreement provides for some provincial and federal engagement for establishing water allocation.